-Angela Di Franco heads the firm's dispute resolution practice.
-She has tried hundreds of cases to final verdict in over 20 years with the firm and has resolved many cases through arbitration and other methods of alternative dispute resolution (ADR).
-She has served the São Paulo state court system as a mediator and been a featured lecturer on ADR.
+Angela Di Franco heads Levy & Salomão's dispute resolution practice.
+She has tried hundreds of cases to final verdict in over 20 years at the firm.
+She also has resolved many cases through arbitration and other methods of alternative dispute resolution (ADR).
+She served the São Paulo state court system as a mediator and was a featured lecturer on ADR.

 Rafael Zabaglia is a senior associate in the firm's dispute resolution practice, having been lead trial counsel on many cases and represented clients in appeals before federal and state courts.
-He is experienced in transactional matters, having worked for two years with the firm's M&A and corporate practice, and one and a half years in the M&A and corporate practice of Morrison & Foerster LLP in New York.
+He is experienced in transactional matters, having worked for almost two years at the firm's M&A and corporate practice and for almost one-anda-half years at the M&A and corporate practice of Morrison & Foerster LLP, New York office.

-Ms Di Franco and Mr Zabaglia have handled matters as diverse as M&A deals, corporate arrangements, shareholder actions, commercial contract disputes, aviation product liability, enforcement of judgments, and reorganisation and liquidation of businesses.
-They also counsel clients on risk assessment regarding potential and outstanding disputes, and have both been listed among Brazil's top dispute resolution practitioners in Chambers & Partners' global and local rankings.
+Ms Di Franco and Mr Zabaglia have handled matters as diverse as M&A deals and other corporate arrangements, shareholder actions, commercial contract disputes, aviation products liability, enforcement of judgments, and reorganisation and liquidation of businesses.
+They also counsel clients on risk assessment related to potential and outstanding disputes.

+They have been listed among the top dispute resolution practitioners in Brazil by Chambers and Partners' global and local rankings.